rohtie/Zypit/README.rst

     git checkout .

 If you're running the binary from an IDE, make sure the current working directory is set to `./bin`.

+If you want to try out an example project, you can clone `Zypit Tech Demo <https://github.com/rohtie/Zypit-tech-demo>`_ to the ``bin/data/project/`` directory.
+Like this: ``git clone git@github.com:rohtie/Zypit-tech-demo.git bin/data/project``